My shower stall is a mess! Mildew and icky orange stuff. How is the best way to clean it up?

 I like to bless my sweet darling by cleaning his shower for him once a month.
 Since we got the new Rubba Swishas, I like to use one on corners and floor.
 I don’t use the same one that I use on his toilet.
 That would just gross me out!
 Robert is really good about keeping his shower door open to allow it to dry.

 You can clean your shower just a little each time you are in it.
 While the conditioner is on your hair, you can scrub a little area in your shower.
 After about a week of doing just a little every day your shower will clean and shiny.

-Kathy and Michele use our FlyLady Mop on their showers and bathtubs.
+Kathy uses our FlyLady Mop on their showers and bathtubs.
 They set the handle in its shortest position.
 You can use it wet to scrub the walls or dry to soak up the moisture.

 I keep a Rubba Scrubba in my tub.
 I rarely take a shower since I love my bath time.
 My Rubba Scrubba helps me keep my tub jets clean.
 It hangs on a hook.

 My favorite cleaner for my tub and shower is the same stuff I use on my hair and body.
 It will really work on the soap film it makes.
 Soap is soap!

 To help eliminate mold and mildew I like to use a very mild solution of bleach water in a spray bottle.
 The recipe is 1 part bleach to 10 parts water.
 This will help to keep the mold and mildew from growing.

 Back to Basics Package is a great deal at $49.95!